Photographing in Color Is A Glorious Experience

 I photograph what my eye is drawn to and, for quite a few years, my eye was drawn primarily to color.
 I suspect that's the same for most folks and, of all the design elements, color really moved me.

-In this particular location, the Church of the Savior on Spilled Blood, your first impression is likely to be governed by color.
+Your first impression, upon entering this church, is likely to be governed by color.
 And, as color is so essential to your experience, that's probably a good enough reason for staying in that medium.